A STEP-BY-STEP TUTORIAL ON HOW TO CREATE A FAUX LEATHER PAINT FINISH ON UPHOLSTERY FABRIC | 90S WINGBACK CHAIR MAKEOVER | YOUTUBE VIDEO INCLUDED!

 Once all the tissue paper had made contact, I pulled it up right away.
 Isn’t this amazing?!
 I was so impressed by how authentic it looked!

-The wax was applied heavier in some areas, lighter in others and then I gently wiped the excess off with a shop towel.
+To finish this faux leather chair, I used this brown wax to darken up the seams and random areas on the leather.
+Waxing is where your chair truly comes alive.
+Aging the seams and areas where the chair gets the most use makes the ‘leather paint finish’ look even more realistic.
+I like using a cheap dollar store brush which I keep on hand for dark waxing.
+The wax was applied heavier in some areas, less heavily in others and then I gently wiped the excess off with a shop towel.
 Because I didn’t rub and buff the wax, it will take longer to dry.
 I’ll check it periodically but I probably won’t be sitting on it for the next 1-2 weeks just to be sure.

 To soften everything up, I gave the chair a light sanding with a 220 sanding pad.